 Not all of the inhabitants of the Thirteen Colonies opposed Britain.
 The United Empire Loyalists were those colonists who remained faithful to the Crown and wished to continue living in the New World.
 Therefore, they left their homes to settle eventually in what remained of British North America.

 Who were the Loyalists?

 The Loyalists came from every class and walk of life.
 Some depended on the Crown for their livelihood and status and had considerable wealth and property.
 Many were farmers and craftsmen.
-There were clerks and clergymen, lawyers and labourers, solders and slaves, Native Americans, college graduates, and people who could not write their own names.
+There were clerks and clergymen, lawyers and labourers, soldiers and enslaved people, Native Americans, college graduates and people who could not write their own names.
 Recent immigrants from Europe also tended to support the Crown.